ziazek/rock-paper-scissors/README.markdown

-# TITLE
+# Rock Paper Scissors

 ## About

-Best of Ruby Quiz, Chapter #
+Best of Ruby Quiz, Chapter 9

 ## Requirements